hsureads/hsureads.github.io/_posts/2017-01-19-are-we-there-yet.md

 <b>Questions for your pastor:</b>
 <ol>
 <li>Can you put me in touch with a Christian publisher?
-I don't even want to be a writer but it seems like an easy way to make money if you can write like this.
+I don't even want to be a writer but it seems like an easy way to make money if you can get this junk published.
 </ol>

 <p><b>Current excitement level:</b> <strike>17.
 I AM SO EXCITED TO BE DONE AND TO READ SOMETHING THAT HAS ACTUAL WORTH.</strike> 1.
 Trump's presidency begins on Friday.</p>